-- 1. Push the "RESET" button to start the stopwatch. - 2.
-Push the "RESET" button or start switch "(s)" to measure split-times.
-(The colon ":" will start flashing.) - Push the "RESET" button or start switch "(§)" to display the final splittime or push the "SELECT" button to stop the stopwatch and display total elapsed time. - 4.
+- 1. Push the "RESET" button to start the stopwatch. - Push the "RESET" button or start switch "(\$)" to measure splittimes.
+(The colon ":" will start flashing.)

+- Push the "RESET" button or start switch "(\$)" to display the final split-time or push the "SELECT" button to stop the stopwatch and display total elapsed time. - 4.
 Push the "SELECT" button to reset the stopwatch.

-To change the display back to the prior mode, push the "SELECT" button for a few seconds until the stopwatch digits flash.
+To exit the stopwatch, push the "SE-LECT" button for a few seconds until the digits start flashing.